RESOURCES AND OPPORTUNITIES

 Ellipsis Literary Magazine gives students of all majors the ability to share their voices through art and literature.
 With the support of the Villanova English Department, student editors spend their year accepting submissions, designing the magazine, and distributing the final publication to celebrate student artistic achievement on campus.
 If you are interested in being a part of the Ellipsis staff or submitting your own work to the magazine, please email for more information!
 Please read the most recent issue of Ellipsis.

 Villanova’s Poetry Society is a home for all poets and writers on campus!
 They are a safe space that allows creativity to flow, ideas to be born, and most importantly, voices to be heard.
 Their club gathers for meetings in which they free write, workshop, and share their work with one another.
 They also host an annual Poetry Slam, led by a professional poet, where all students are invited to step up to the mic and perform.
 Come Join This Lovely Community of Villanova Writers.
 Please email for more information and follow on Instagram.

 Interested Villanova community members are encouraged to join the department's BIPOC writing group.
-Please email Professor Yumi Lee for more information.
+Please email Professor Adrienne Perry for more information.

 As an English major, you have an English faculty advisor to guide you as you map out your academic journey.
 You are also paired with a peer from the English Department’s Student Advisory Council (see below).
 The members of this group are experienced English majors who provide mentorship and perspective.